bflaven/ia_usages/ia_semantic_layer/notebook_ia_semantic_layer_1.md

-Here is a structured and engaging **README.md** version of your HTML post, formatted for clarity, readability, and actionability.
-It preserves your voice and the depth of your reflections while making it easier for readers to navigate and engage with your content.

----

 # AI, Browsers, and the Paradox of Agency: A Reflection on Semantic Layers, Privacy, and Organizational Pathologies

 > *"Contemporary work is defined by two major characteristics: performance and productivity.
 Artificial intelligence now fits into this logic as an optimization tool meant to amplify our cognitive capacities."*